 As I write this, I am praying that God would use the body of Christ to model self-sacrificing love amidst this burgeoning crisis.
 As Christian leaders in uncertain times, our first response must be to love God and our neighbors.

-We are encouraging those hosting Generous Giving gatherings to postpone for the time being.
-Our hope is that rescheduling will be possible, and we look forward to offering several virtual gathering options that will provide spaces for the generosity conversation in the coming weeks.
-We will keep this page updated as the plan forward becomes more clear.
+Our hope is that rescheduling Generous Giving gatherings will be possible, and we are offering several virtual gathering options that will provide spaces for the generosity conversation to continue.

 I’ve recently been encouraged by these words from the historian Aristides's in a report to Caesar Hadrian (117-138 AD) about the growing Christian church:

 “They love one another, and he who has gives to him who has not, without boasting.
 And when they see a stranger, they take him into their homes and rejoice over him as a very brother.
 And if there is among them any that are poor and needy, and if they have no spare food, they fast for 2 or 3 days in order to supply to the needy their lack of food.
 Such O King, is their manner of life and verily, this is a new people and there is something divine in the midst of them.”